-The support of Antifa is a change for Ellison, generally, the congressman supports international as opposed to domestic terrorist groups.
+The support of Antifa is a change for Ellison; generally, the congressman supports international as opposed to domestic terrorist groups.
 Ellison’s connection to Muslim Brotherhood/Hamas associated groups such as MAS, CAIR, and ISNA.
 (MAS even paid for his Haj to Saudi Arabia).
-CAIR deserves special scrutiny because of documented proof that it was founded by members of a U.S.-based Hamas support network created by the Muslim Brotherhood.
+CAIR deserves particular scrutiny because of documented proof that it was founded by members of a U.S.-based Hamas support network created by the Muslim Brotherhood.

 The Council on American-Islamic Relations (CAIR) was tied to international terrorism and Hamas during the Holy Land Foundation trial.

-The Brotherhood started as an Egyptian religious/political movement which aims to spread Islamic law throughout the world.
+The Brotherhood started as an Egyptian religious/political movement that aims to spread Islamic law throughout the world.
 The Hamas support by CAIR founders documented in the terror-financing trial of the Holy Land Foundation for Relief and Development prompted the FBI to cut off communications with CAIR in 2008.
 CAIR’s access reportedly could be restored if it pledged not to support Hamas.
 CAIR officials have rejected that pledge.

 It’s unbelievable that a member of the U.S. House of Representatives who is the Deputy Chairman of the Democratic Party would tie himself to both domestic and international terror groups, and threaten the President at the same time.
 But this is the radical left Democratic Party of Barack Obama who once called a terrorist attack “workplace violence.”

 Parts of this post were originally seen at Conservative Firing Line